ocean-tracking-network/node-manager-training/_episodes/14_movers_notebooks.md

 First: you should access the Repository folder in your browser and ensure the raw detections are posted in the `Data and Metadata` folder.

 Finally, the Issue can be passed off to an OTN-analyst for final verification in the database.

+# Troubleshoot Tips and Resources

+1. To visualize detections along telemetries use: `movers - 2b - Compare detections to telemetry`